 - Errors If you’re using autopay, errors can still happen.
 The National Automated Clearing House Association (NACHA) says that the error rate for bill payments that travel over their automated network is 38 per 100,000 bill payments.
 So errors do still happen.
 If an error happens, the bank must credit the customer account, but you need to inform the bank within 15 days of receiving the bank statement with the error on it.
 So staying on top of your accounts and checking for errors is important, especially if you have a large number of automated payments pulling directly from your accounts.

-- Services that don't stop when intended: There is always the chance when you setup automatic billing that a company whose service you're no longer using could continue billing you for their service.
-When you have auto-draft setup with the company, they may end up continuing to pull money from your account without your consent.
+- Services that don’t stop when intended: There is always the chance when you set up automatic billing that a company whose service you’re no longer using could continue billing you for their service.
+When you have an auto-draft setup with the company, they may end up continuing to pull money from your account without your consent.
 Be wary of direct account pulls for that reason.